languagebug/languagebug.github.io/_iniciante/routine.md

 - I leave for work at ___ and get to work at ___.
 - I start work at ___.
 - In the afternoons,
-- I have lunch at ___, finish lunch and go back to work.
+- I have lunch at ___,
+- finish lunch and go back to work.
 - I start work again and work until  ___.
 - I stop working at ___.
 - In the evenings,
 - I get home at ___, make and have dinner,
-- do the dishes, watch some TV or use my computer.
+- do the dishes, watch some TV,
+- or use my computer.
 - I usually go to bed at around ___.
 ---